chiragkyal/enhancements/enhancements/cert-manager/trust-manager-controller.md

 The ClusterRole for trust-manager is dynamically configured based on the `secretTargets` configuration:

-- **Default (secretTargets disabled)**: Read-only access to secrets, read-write access to configmaps
+- **Default (secretTargets.policy: Disabled)**: Read-only access to secrets, read-write access to configmaps
-- **secretTargets.enabled with authorizedSecrets**: Additional rules to create/update specific secret names
+- **secretTargets.policy: Specific**: Additional rules to create/update specific secret names listed in authorizedSecrets
-- **secretTargets.authorizedSecretsAll**: Full create/update access to all secrets
+- **secretTargets.policy: All**: Full create/update access to all secrets

 #### Manifests for installing trust-manager